abrudz/aplcart/CONTRIBUTING.md

 # Contributing

+If something is missing or not right, please [submit an issue](https://github.com/abrudz/aplcart/issues/new).

-Feel free to submit PR, especially against [table.tsv](table.tsv) which is the database.
-It is a really simple TSV file,
+You can also submit a pull request, especially against [table.tsv](table.tsv) — the really simple TSV file database:

 - `<`, `>`, `&`, `'`, and `"` are automatically escaped
 - rows are separated by line breaks